NatLibFi/BeSimpleSoap/README.md

 # Components

-BeSimpleSoap consists of five components as described below.
+BeSimpleSoap consists of four components as described below.

-## BeSimpleSoapBundle

-The BeSimpleSoapBundle is a Symfony2 bundle to build WSDL and SOAP based web services.
-For further information see the [README](https://github.com/NatLibFi/BeSimpleSoap/blob/dev/src/BeSimple/SoapBundle/README.md).

 ## BeSimpleSoapClient